The Reeve's Tale website at www.thereevestale.co.uk

 are raised upon a Terrace and enclosed with dwarf open stone balustrading with piers at intervals terminating in ball finials and the dominent feature of these gardens is the natural beauty of the position commanding from the various fronts distant vistas and expanses of the beautifully timbered Park and countryside, with the River Wensum threading the valley between.

-Shrubberies, give shelter from the East and West.
+of massed Shrubberies, give shelter from the East and West.